Interstate 41: History

 However, IDOT officials were not interested in signing an extension of I-55 from its Chicago terminus to the state line.
 Therefore, the Wisconsin Department of Transportation (WisDOT) decided to seek a different designation not requiring the cooperation of their Illinois counterparts.
 Four designations were proposed by WisDOT and put up for public review: two new primary designations (I-41 and I-47) and two auxiliary designations (I-594 and I-643).
 At the end of October 2012, WisDOT submitted I-41 to AASHTO for consideration at their fall Special Committee meeting, where it was conditionally approved on November 16, 2012, pending FHWA concurrence.
 Official approval of I-41 then hinged on weight limit exceptions being approved for the route, which initially passed the United States House of Representatives as H.R.
 4745 and awaited a United States Senate vote as S. 2438, but there were later passed in a different bill (H.R.
 83) on December 16, 2014.
 On April 9, 2015, Wisconsin Governor Scott Walker announced that the FHWA had approved I-41 as part of the Interstate Highway System.
 According to WisDOT, the approval came two days earlier.

 WisDOT replaced or modified 3,500 signs before and near September 2015 after coordination with IDOT and the FHWA (signs erected in 2014 and into 2015 before approval of the designation had the I-41 shield obscured until approval).
 As of October 10, 2025, many parts of the highway have been rebuilt, with some projects happening as of October 2025.
 Shoulders have been or slated to be rebuilt as older parts of the highway are mostly rebuilt.
 The redesignation to Interstate status also makes the route subject to the Highway Beautification Act, meaning current advertising billboards along the Milwaukee-to-Green Bay portion of the road can no longer be upgraded or enlarged nor can new signs be added.

+In the 2020s, the entire I-41 corridor was designated as an Alternative Fuel Corridor for electric vehicles.

 Future

-Beginning in early 2024, WisDOT plans to start several projects to improve I-41 in the Appleton/Fox Cities metro area between Neenah and De Pere.
+Beginning in early 2024, WisDOT plans to start several projects to reconstruct portions of I-41 in the Appleton/Fox Cities metro area between Neenah and De Pere.
 The projects will include widening the Interstate from two to three lanes in each direction on a 23 mi stretch between Appleton and De Pere, upgrading interchanges, reconstructing bridges, and repaving sections of the freeway, along with the new South Bridge Connector project adding a new Fox River span south of De Pere with an I-41 interchange.
 These projects are expected to be completed by 2030.